Quantcast

 25a Stoke Newington Common

-Marc Bolan was born Mark Feld on the 30 September 1947, at 25a Stoke Newington Common, where he lived up until 1962 with his mother, Phyllis, who worked on a Soho fruit stall, (Marc would sometimes assist) and his father, Simeon, a lorry driver.
+Marc Bolan was born Mark Feld on 30 September 1947, at 25a Stoke Newington Common, where he lived up until 1962 with his mother, Phyllis, who worked on a Soho fruit stall, (Marc would sometimes assist) and his father, Simeon, a lorry driver.

-His first stage name was Toby Tyler which he took from a film of the same name, before he settled, sometime later, for Marc Bolan, Bolan coming from the first two and last three letters of his hero Bo(b) (Dy)lan
+His first stage name was Toby Tyler, which he took from a film of the same name, before he settled, sometime later, for Marc Bolan, Bolan coming from the first two and last three letters of his hero Bo(b) (Dy)lan

-He is best known as the founder of the British rock band Tyrannosaur Rex, which was later abbreviated to - T. Rex.
+He is best known as the founder of the British rock band Tyrannosaurus Rex, which was later abbreviated to T. Rex.
 His music, as well as his highly original sense of style and extraordinary stage presence, helped create the glam rock era which made him one of the most recognizable stars in British rock music.

 Jones suffered a broken arm and broken jaw and spent time in hospital; she did not learn of Bolan's death until the day of his funeral.
 Bolan's home, which was less than a mile away at 142 Upper Richmond Road West in East Sheen, was quickly looted.